mattbelland/amgit/README.md

 3. DOWNLOAD Calibre for MacOS and install command line tools
 4. `$ makeebooks zh` #will produce a mobi

+On Ubuntu you can run something like this:

+    $ sudo apt-get install pandoc texlive-xetex

+    $ makepdfs en

 # Errata

 If you see anything that is technically wrong or otherwise in need of